Download the course brochure (PDF 100KB)

 See a full list of modules and descriptions (PDF 180KB)

 You must have a strong interest in learning in an interdisciplinary environment and substantial quantitative and programming skills in Matlab, Java, and/or C (good programming skills are mandatory for robotic placements).
 Students with very good undergraduate degrees from relevant backgrounds are encouraged to apply.
 These include psychology, neuroscience, computer science, physics, engineering and mathematics.
 Given the diversity of the applicants and the interdisciplinary nature of the program, all applications will be looked at on an individual basis.
-For this, we request that in your research proposal you provide one paragraph that describes your experience and qualifications in the following five areas:
+For this, we request that in your personal statement you provide one paragraph that describes your experience and qualifications in the following five areas:

 Learn more about entry requirements